Oh hai, vasectomy check-in admissions lady.

 I got dressed in the dark to be here today.

-My hair is a rat’s nest and I am wearing a leopard print bra under my white wife beater and some juicy sweatpants.
+My hair is a rat’s nest and I am wearing a leopard print bra under my white tank top and some juicy sweatpants.

 Not that it’s your job or anything, but a little advance warning would have been nice.
 Like, you know, before I walk into a waiting room, full of Mennonites, and women in bonnets gasp and grab their crosses, and the men folk cover the eyes of their small Mennonite children, because I’m dressed like one of those rap guys’ girlfriends!?